shekeriev/gitops-and-k8s/demo/demo.md

 Go to the Gitea instance and create an empty repository **gitops-flux**.

+Once you have it, initiate the bootstrapping process

 ```bash
 flux bootstrap git --allow-insecure-http --token-auth --url=http://GITEA-IP:3000/GITEA-USER/gitops-flux --branch=main --path=clusters/dingo --namespace=gitops-flux --force
 ```

 *You must substitute **GITEA-IP** and **GITEA-USER** with your values.*

+You will be asked to enter your Git repository password.
+Use the access token generated during the preparation.

 Check the newly added objects